Last Updated: April 25, 2022

 Much like the Fighter, the Paladin can make effective use of the Goblin’s traits.
 While you don’t get a Charisma increase, starting with 14 or 15 Charisma is absolutely viable for the Paladin.

-Arguably a better fit for the Goblin if only because there's no redundant abilities, the Ranger is a competent Scout and Striker, and the Goblin's traits line up nicely to support any ranger build.
-Nimble Escape allows you to easily perform hit-and-run tactics or to snipe in ways which would normally require a rogue dip.
+Arguably a better fit for the Goblin if only because there’s no redundant features, the Ranger is a competent Scout and Striker, and the Goblin’s traits line up nicely to support any ranger build.
+Nimble Escape allows you to easily perform hit-and-run tactics or to snipe in ways which would normally require a rogue dip or catsing Zephyr Strike.

 Thematically an excellent option, but Nimble Escape replicates two of the three functions of Cunning Action, so one of the Rogue’s most interesting features is mostly redundant at level 1.
 Combining Sneak Attack and Fury of the Small is a great combination, but remember that it’s still only once per rest.